ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 # Decision Making - No Deadlines

 - Because **we** don't have any - besides those **we** agree on together
-- Because our deadlines are "earliest date" something can happen
+- Because our deadlines are *earliest date* something could happen

 ???
 The ASF relies on volunteers (from the Apache perspective) to do our